Home | Send Feedback

 Application.java

-I would not recommend exposing all the information just because they are available.
+I would not recommend exposing all the information just because it is available.
 Only expose the information that you need.
 Also, make sure that you secure these endpoints in public-facing web applications.
 It makes very little sense to expose Git information to all users of your service.
-Maybe only expose the version number to all users and secure all other endpoints, so only the developers and operators of the service have access to.
+Perhaps only expose the version number to all users and secure all other endpoints, so only the developers and operators of the service have access.

 With Actuator

-With Actuator on the classpath, we have to configure even less, because this library autoconfigures specific endpoints for us.
+With Actuator on the classpath, we have even less to configure, because this library autoconfigures specific endpoints for us.

 Make sure that you configure your build system according to the description in the previous section.
 Actuator depends on the same files and beans.